anko/tapson/readme.markdown

-# tapson specification
+# Tapson specification

-A simple protocol for communicating the results of software tests in a language-agnostic manner.
-Like [TAP][1] but simpler, in [JSON][2], and supports streaming, parallel tests well.
+Tapson is a simple protocol for communicating the results of software tests in a language-agnostic manner.
+It is inspired by the [Test Anything Protocol (TAP)][1] but is simpler, uses [JSON][2], and supports streaming, parallel tests.

 ## In summary